ia0/onekibu/README.md

 To release on the [nRF52840 MDK dongle] using `uf2conv.py` (which you can copy from [here][uf2conv]):

-1. Plug the dongle while pressing its reset button.
+1. Plug the dongle while pressing its button.
+2. Make sure an external drive named `MDK-DONGLE` is visible.
-2. Run the command above with `BOARD=nrf52840-mdk-dongle`.
+3. Run the command above with `BOARD=nrf52840-mdk-dongle`.

 ## How to debug